rgorge/minimal-mistakes/_pages/virtualization-101.md

 tags: article virtualization
 ---

-<blockquote>This is a translation of <a href="https://linkmeup.ru/blog/473.html">my article in Russian</a> that was written in September 2019.
+<blockquote>This is a translation of <a href="https://linkmeup.ru/blog/473.html">my article in Russian</a> that was written by me in September 2019.
 Translated and published with blessing from <a href="https://www.linkedin.com/in/marat-sibgatulin/">Marat Sibgatulin</a>
 </blockquote>
 <hr>